Wescj/Ecs171Final/README.md

 For model 1 we trained our model with a ratio of 80:20 using Logistic Regression and predicted the "Outcome" (probability of having diabetes)

 ### Model 2
 The second model was created using the Gaussian Naïve Bayes.
+We also trained our model with a ratio of 80:20 and predicted the "Outcome" (probability of having diabetes)

 ## Preprocessing & First Model Building and Evaluation Milestone
 * Finish Major preprocessing